Jim McDonald (Coronation Street): 2014

-On the request of Peter's stepmother Deirdre Barlow (Anne Kirkbride), Liz goes to visit Jim in order to stop him from harming Peter further.
-Jim turns to blackmail as he tells Liz that he will lay off Peter as long as she continues to see him.
-Liz complies, although when her boyfriend Tony Stewart (Terence Maynard) breaks off with her, she tells Jim that it is over and leaves the prison.
-When Liz tells Jim it will be her last visit, Jim reveals that he will soon be transferred to an open prison, which would allow him to be closer to the family and even return for visits to the street.
-Liz is disgusted and tells Steve that he has been using them both all along, since he knew full well that he would soon be out of there.
+At the request of Peter's stepmother Deirdre Barlow (Anne Kirkbride), Liz goes to visit Jim in order to stop him from harming Peter further.
+Jim turns to blackmail, as he tells Liz that he will lay off Peter as long as she continues to see him.
+Liz complies, although when her boyfriend Tony Stewart (Terence Maynard) breaks off with her, she tells Jim that it is over, and leaves the prison.

+When Liz tells Jim it will be her last visit, Jim reveals that he will soon be transferred to an open prison, which would allow him to be closer to the family, and even return for visits to the street.
+Liz is disgusted, and tells Steve that he has been using them both all along, since he knew full well that he would soon be out of prison.

 An angry Steve arranges a visit and confronts Jim.
-Jim attempts to convince him that he was only trying to get his family back and that his heart was in the right place, but Steve furiously retorts that he has harmed numerous people along the way, including beating Peter up and blackmailing Liz.
+Jim attempts to convince him that he was only trying to get his family back, and that his heart was in the right place, but Steve furiously retorts that he has harmed numerous people along the way, including beating Peter up and blackmailing Liz.
 He grasses Jim up, revealing to officers that he had been using a mobile phone to harass Liz, which ruins his chances of being moved to an open prison.
-Jim is apoplectic with rage and has to be restrained by the prison guards whilst threatening Steve with revenge as they take him away.
-Steve, however, is not fazed and brands his father a "joke".
+Jim is apoplectic with rage, and has to be restrained by the prison guards, whilst threatening Steve with revenge as they take him away.
+Steve, however, is not fazed, and brands his father a "joke".
 It is to be believed that his sentence was extended because of his illegal actions.

-In 2016, Jim calls Steve and receives a frosty reception from his son who attempts to hang up.
+In 2016, Jim calls Steve and receives a frosty reception from his son, who attempts to hang up.
 However, Jim shocks him by revealing that he has a potentially serious hereditary condition called myotonic dystrophy and suggests that Steve get himself and Amy tested, as it passes down to offspring.